287_resized.jpg 287_resized.jpg

 The Visible Planets

-Saturn is found low in our southern sky at sunset and is seen amongst the stars of Aquarius, the water bearer.
-Saturn can be found just above the waxing crescent Moon on the night of December 17.
+Saturn is found about 30 degrees above the southern horizon at sunset and then sets about six hours later in the southwest.
+Through the month, Saturn continues to be seen amongst the stars of Aquarius, the water bearer.
+Saturn can be found just above the waxing crescent Moon and then first quarter Moon on the nights of December 7 and 8.
+Saturn will still be a highlight of weekend evening observing at the RASC Observatory at the TELUS World of Science-Edmonton.

 Moon Phases